 Workplace drug testing promotes a safe, healthy and productive environment for employees.
 Our analysis suggests that employers committed to creating a safe, drug-free work environment should be aware of the potential for drug use among their workforce.

 Media coverage for the Drug Testing Index includes an exclusive story by The Wall Street Journal.
-Other press featuring the DTI includes: The Washington Post, CNBC’s Closing Bell, TIME magazine, Fortune, CBS Money Watch, Vice, MarketWatch, The Chicago Tribune, Facility Safety Management, Business Insurance, Insurance Journal, Daily Republic, FOX Denver, Newsday, NJBIA, New Jersey’s NJ.com, Pittsburgh Post-Gazette, North Nevada Business Weekly, Dayton Daily News, Brevard Times, The National Law Review, Politico, The Trucker, HR Dive, Medical Laboratory Observer: LabLine, Crime Report, Drug Chronicle, Steelers Lounge, Sector Publishing, Daily Caller, Newsmax Wires, RT, Bulk Transporter, Lexology, Daily Chew, NCAS, Junior College, Industry Week, Salon, ExamOne blog, WSJ: The 10-Point, Construction Equipment, EHS Today, Kansas City Star, Baltimore Sun, Hartford Business Journal, USA Today: Louisville, Charleston Post-Courier, Twin Cities Business magazine, New Hampshire Union Leader, Santa Rosa Press Democrat, Traverse City Business News, Human Resources Executive, Society for Human Resources Management (SHRM), Transport Topics, Recruiter.com, Cincinnati.com, BenefitsPRO, and USA TODAY Snapshot.
+Other press featuring the DTI includes: The Washington Post, CNBC’s Closing Bell, TIME magazine, Fortune, CBS Money Watch, Vice, MarketWatch, The Chicago Tribune, Facility Safety Management, Business Insurance, Insurance Journal, Daily Republic, FOX Denver, Newsday, NJBIA, New Jersey’s NJ.com, Pittsburgh Post-Gazette, North Nevada Business Weekly, Dayton Daily News, Brevard Times, The National Law Review, Politico, The Trucker, HR Dive, Medical Laboratory Observer: LabLine, Crime Report, Drug Chronicle, Steelers Lounge, Sector Publishing, Daily Caller, Newsmax Wires, RT, Bulk Transporter, Lexology, Daily Chew, NCAS, Junior College, Industry Week, Salon, ExamOne blog, WSJ: The 10-Point, Construction Equipment, EHS Today, Kansas City Star, Baltimore Sun, Hartford Business Journal, USA Today: Louisville, Charleston Post-Courier, Twin Cities Business magazine, New Hampshire Union Leader, Santa Rosa Press Democrat, Traverse City Business News, Human Resources Executive, Society for Human Resources Management (SHRM), Transport Topics, Recruiter.com, Cincinnati.com, BenefitsPRO, The Columbus Dispatch, Elko Daily Free Press, and USA TODAY Snapshot.

 In addition, the Jimmy Kimmel Live show cited Quest Diagnostics data in its Pedestrian Question segment and asked people if they have ever been high at work.